 The procedure for setting up each of the publications was identical.
-The texts were written based on data and information from national and international research.
+The texts were written based on data and information from national and international research..
 The first step was to gather in this information.
 The authors were concerned to avoid a moralistic perspective or to provide a ready-to-use set of strategies.
-The main aim was to provide information based on the evidence from the research and make schools and the team subsequently selected drawings and texts for publication, according to the topics of the booklets.
-The project involved about 200 students from 10 schools in northern Portugal.
-As already mentioned, students participated by presenting drawings and texts which enriched the publications with their perceptions.
-The involvement of these schools in the project gave the children an opportunity to learn and share experiences of media consumption habits and patterns of usage.
-Furthermore, in doing so, children and young people were not considered to be mere consumers but producers and texts produced the children themselves whose ages ranged from 6 to 15.
-This material was collected at by suggestions for action in order to encourage readers by appealing to their experience as consumers within the particularities of their contexts. whether family, school, etc. As the content of the booklets is predominantly based on the relationship of young people with media, the aim was for their voices to be heard throughout these publications, and the best way to do this was through drawings
+The main aim was to provide information based on the evidence from the research and make suggestions for action in order to encourage readers by appealing to their experience as consumers within the particularities of their contexts, whether family, school, etc. As the content of the booklets is predominantly based on the relationship of young people with media, the aim was for their voices to be heard throughout these publications, and the best way to do this was through drawings and texts produced by the children themselves whose ages ranged from 6 to 15.
+This material was collected at schools and the team subsequently selected drawings and texts for publication, according to the topics of the booklets.